The generating function of planar Eulerian orientations: A bijection

-In every face $F$ of $L$, say of degree $2k$, we add a black vertex $v$.
-Recall that labels vary by $\pm1$ along edges.
-Hence, among the $2k$ corners of $F$, exactly $k$ are followed, in clockwise order around $F$, by a corner with smaller label.
-We join these $k$ corners to the black vertex $v$, without creating edge intersections (Figure~\ref{fig:phi-local}, left).
-We repeat this procedure in each face\footnote{Note that going clockwise around $F$ means going with the edges of $F$ on the left: hence in the outer face, the construction seems to proceed anticlockwise.} of $L$ (see Figure~\ref{fig:bijection} for a complete example).
-Observe that each vertex of $L$ that is not a local minimum is now joined to a black vertex.
-More generally, the number of new ({solid}) edges starting at a vertex of $L$ labelled $\ell$ is the number of edges that join it to a vertex labelled $\ell-1$ (Figure~\ref{fig:phi-local}, right).
-Since the root edge is oriented from $0$ to $1$, the co-root vertex must be joined to the black vertex $v$ located in the co-root face of $L$.
-We orient the edge that joins it to~$v$ towards~$v$: this will be the root edge of the new object.
-Finally, we delete all edges of $L$, and also all vertices of $L$ that have become isolated: they are those whose label is a local minimum.
-We denote by $\Phi(L)$ the resulting object, which is a planar graph embedded in the plane, with a root edge joining a white vertex labelled 1 to a black {vertex}.
+Observe that each vertex of $Q$ that is not a local minimum is joined to at least one other vertex.
+Since the root edge of $Q$ is oriented from $0$ to $1$, the co-root vertex must be joined to another vertex $v$ by an edge located in the co-root face of $Q$.
+We orient this edge towards~$v$: this will be the root edge of the new object.
+Finally, we delete all edges of $Q$, and also all vertices of $Q$ that have become isolated: they are those whose label is a local minimum.
+We denote by $\Phi(Q)$ the resulting object, which is a planar graph embedded in the plane, with a root edge that starts from a vertex labelled 1.